CremonaLambert/Calculator/README.md

 # Calculator

-# Calculator use instructions
+# Small Calculator Project for Beginner

--Start your calculator
+-Start your calculator with HTML,CSS and JavaScript
-- patati patata